temporalio/temporal-learning/docs/getting_started/python/hello_world_in_python/index.md

 ## Configure a Worker

-A [Worker](https://docs.temporal.io/concepts/what-is-a-worker) hosts Workflow and Activity functions and executes them one at a time.
+A [Worker](https://docs.temporal.io/concepts/what-is-a-worker) hosts Workflow and Activity functions and executes them.
 The Temporal Cluster tells the Worker to execute a specific function from information it pulls from the [Task Queue](https://docs.temporal.io/concepts/what-is-a-task-queue).
 After the Worker runs the code, it communicates the results back to the Temporal Cluster.

 When you start a Workflow, you tell the server which Task Queue the Workflow and Activities use.
 A Worker listens and polls on the Task Queue, looking for work to do.